rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/cmdline_solutions.md

 config.connections.visitSummary="visitSummary"
 ```

 Note that this is a Python file (`.py` extension), hence Python syntax is being used for e.g., boolean and string variables.
-The `makeWarp_config.py` is arbitrary -- this file could have been given some different name.
+The `makeWarp_config.py` file name is arbitrary -- this file could have been given some different name.
 Then in the `pipetask run` command that generates your custom coadd, simply delete the two lines that begin with `-c` and then add in a new line that begins with `-C` and specifies the relevant Task and Python config file:

 ```
 LOGFILE=$LOGDIR/makeWarpAssembleCoadd-configfile-logfile.log; \